rdoxenham/openstack-training/documentation/openstack-manual.md

 #**Lab 1: Configuring your host machine for OpenStack**

 **Prerequisites:**
-* A physical machine installed with either Fedora 18/x86_64 or Red Hat Enterprise Linux 6/x86_64
+* A physical machine installed with either Fedora 19/x86_64 or Red Hat Enterprise Linux 6/x86_64
+* -or-
+* Choose your own adventure with a hypervisor capable of virtualising Red Hat Enterprise Linux 6.

 **Tools used:**
 * virsh